-As Pavan sits in the staff room with his coworkers, Ben and Kevin, Chloe walks in and gives him a smile, prompting them to ask about last night’s date.
+Pavan sits in the staff room with coworkers Ben and Kevin and tells them about last night’s date with Chloe.

-Pavan tells Chloe about the most authentic Indian restaurant in the city — the one nobody knows about — and they agree to meet at a nearby street corner.
+When Pavan tells Chloe about the most authentic Indian restaurant in the city, they agree to meet at a nearby street corner.
 She shows up and they awkwardly exchange kisses on the cheek.
-When she asks where they’re going, he tells her it’s a surprise.
 His plan is to woo her by taking her on a cultural odyssey.

 They arrive at his “dosa spot.”
-Pavan tells her the food is as good as “any Indian mother’s mother has ever cooked” and suggests she try one of their famous dosas — good for first-timers.
+Pavan suggests she try one of their famous dosas — good for first-timers.

-Chloe tells him she’s been to the restaurant a few times because she used to date a guy named Vinay.
+Chloe tells him she’s been to the restaurant a few times.
+She used to date a guy named Vinay.
 She says the off-menu curry has been passed down from chef to chef through the centuries.
-Nobody knows the recipe, but it tastes like it has every spice is in it.
+Nobody knows the recipe, but it tastes like it has every spice in it.

-Then, Chloe asks if he really likes dosas, since they’re a bit bland.
-Pavan awkwardly replies they’re delicious.
+She then asks if he really likes dosas, since they’re a bit bland.
+Pavan thinks they’re delicious.
 It’s obvious she knows more about Indian culture than he expected.
-He gets nervous since he has nothing to impress her with now — dark and mysterious is all he had.
+He has nothing to impress her with now — dark and mysterious is all he had.

-Chloe opens her drink with her teeth.
-Pavan struggles to open his by hand.
-When Chloe offers to help, Pavan says he’s fine.
-Then, the waiter drops him a bottle opener.
+Chloe opens her drink with her teeth as Pavan struggles to open his by hand.
+The waiter drops him a bottle opener.

-Pavan thinks Vinay sounds amazing.
-He wants to be cool.
-He wants to be in a comedy troupe.
-He wants to be Vinay — and imagines he’s like a Bollywood star with good facial hair and an aura around him.
+Vinay sounds amazing.
+Pavan wants to be him — and imagines he’s like a Bollywood star with good facial hair and an aura around him.
 Basically, “Brown Gosling.”

-Pavan notices Chloe smiling to herself — either recalling a beautiful memory or Vinay was such an important part of her life that talking about it would ruin the atmosphere.
-Ben and Kevin pop up to tell Pavan to forget Vinay and get back in the game and play to his strengths — “brown it up a bit.”
+Ben and Kevin tell Pavan to forget Vinay and get back in the game and play to his strengths — “brown it up a bit.”

-Then, the waiter drops a fork and knife on the table.
+The waiter drops a fork and knife on the table.
 Chloe speaks in perfect Hindi, telling him they don’t need to cutlery.
 But as he starts to take it away, Pavan says to leave his set.
 Pavan watches Chloe eats like an expert, tearing into her dish with her fingers.
 He wonders how she’ll clean her hands to get rid of the smell.

 Pavan has no idea where she’s taking him.
 They go to a mysterious street and she knocks on a door, opening another one.
-They walk down a dark flight of stairs and into a room full of Indian men — full of music and tea.
+They walk down a dark flight of stairs and into a room full of Indian men, music and tea.

 She talks to the owner in Hindi and asks Pavan if he’d like to chew on an after-meal snack.
-He doesn’t know what she’s talking about, but fakes like he does.
-They go back outside and begin to chew it.
-Chloe loves it, but Pavan gets nauseous and nearly vomits.
+He fakes like he knows what she’s talking about.
+As they go back outside and begin to chew it, Pavan gets nauseous and nearly vomits.